RESEARCH

 AI for clinical and anatomic pathology

 Pathologists spend so much time on work that isn’t patient-facing.
 We build tools that can help reduce clinical workload, and lead to more efficient and reproducible workflows.
-This includes developing computer vision tools for cell analyses, predicting demand for blood product usage, and using large-language models to augment sign-outs.
+This includes developing computer vision tools for cell analyses, predicting demand for blood product usage, and using large-language models to augment clinical sign-outs.

 Understanding immune dynamics following acute events